rileymcallanan/digging-agent/beat-notes.md

 *The 3–5 stories or threads you're actively tracking this month.
 Update this every couple of weeks.
 This is the highest-signal section.*

 **Example:**
-1. Illinois 2026 campaigns
+1. 2026 midterms
-2. Maine Democratic Primary
+2. Maine election
-3. Gas prices
+3. Iowa election
-4. Scientology speed running
+4. Gas prices
 5. Midterm candidates opinions on the Iran War

 ---